AleksandrRogov/DynamicsWebApi/.github/README.md

 useEntityNames | `boolean` | Indicates whether to use entity logical names instead of collection logical names during requests.

 **Note!**
-`serverUrl` and `onTokenRefresh` are required when DynamicsWebApi used in a Node.js application.
+`serverUrl` and `onTokenRefresh` are required when DynamicsWebApi is used in a Node.js application.

 **Important!**
 If you are using `DynamicsWebApi` **outside Microsoft Dynamics 365** and set `useEntityNames` to `true` **the first request** to Web Api will fetch `LogicalCollectionName` and `LogicalName` from `EntityMetadata` for all entities.
 It does not happen when `DynamicsWebApi` is used in Microsoft Dynamics 365 Web Resources (there is no additional request, no impact on perfomance).